miurahr/aqtinstall/docs/cli.rst

     [Advanced] Specify not to install all base packages.
     This is advanced option and you should use it with ``--modules`` option.
     This allow you to add modules to existent Qt installation.

+.. option:: --use-official-installer [email password]

+    Use the official Qt installer instead of the AQT approach.
+This option ignores the ``--host`` parameter and forces installation for the current OS due to Qt restrictions.

+    If you are already signed in and have a valid ``qtaccount.ini`` for the current user, you can use this option without parameters.
+Otherwise, you must provide an email and password to authenticate.

+    See :ref:`the official installer section<official>` for more details.

 See `common options`_.